1st Ohio Infantry Regiment

-The 1st Ohio Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.
-It served in the Western Theater in a number of campaigns and battles.
+The 1st Ohio Infantry Regiment was a three-month regiment and later a three-year infantry regiment in the Union Army during the American Civil War.
+After initial service in defense of Washington and First Battle of Bull Run, its three year incarnation served in the Western Theater in a number of campaigns and battles.

 Three-months regiment

 With the outbreak of the Civil War in the spring of 1861, President Abraham Lincoln called for 75,000 volunteers from nearly every state.
 In April, recruiters quickly filled the quota for a number of regiments in the state of Ohio, with several regiments enlisting for 3-months, including a command designated as the 1st Ohio.
 Mustering on April 17, 1861, under Colonel Alexander M. McCook, the 1st Ohio Infantry Regiment travelled by train to Washington, D.C. for garrison duty in the capital's fortifications and defenses until July.
 The regiment was placed in Schenck's Brigade, Tyler's Division, Irvin McDowell's Army of Northeastern Virginia.
 It first saw action at Vienna, Virginia, on June 17 and again on July 9 before occupying Fairfax Court House.
 It fought at the First Battle of Bull Run and helped cover the army's bitter retreat to Washington.
 The regiment soon returned to Ohio and mustered out August 2.

 The regiment was divided into ten separate companies A-K. Each company was stationed out of a different village A-Lancaster B Lafayette C Dayton D Montogomery E Cleveland F Hiberian G Portsmouth H Zanesville I Mansfield K Jaskson.